-Further complicating ACJC's ability to report all of the information required by A.R.S.
-41-2406.C, specifically the information on false reporting of sexual assault involving a spouse, are the fingerprinting and arrest submission requirements for individuals arrested in Arizona as described in A.R.S.
-41-1750.
-A first charge of false reporting of sexual assault involving a spouse (A.R.S.
-13-2907.03) is a class one misdemeanor and is not an offense type that requires fingerprinting and submission of the arrest and subsequent case information to the ACCH repository.
-In CY 2010, one arrest charge was submitted using the A.R.S.
-13-2907.03 criminal code and no subsequent disposition information was available in the extract.
-Over the remaining ten-year period, no arrest charges were entered into the ACCH using the A.R.S.
-13-2907.03 code.
+Further complicating ACJC's ability to report all of the information required by A.R.S. §41-2406.C, specifically the information on false reporting of sexual assault involving a spouse, are the fingerprinting and arrest submission requirements for individuals arrested in Arizona, as identified in A.R.S. §41-1750.
+A first charge of false reporting of sexual assault involving a spouse (A.R.S. §13-2907.03) is a class one misdemeanor and is not an offense type that requires fingerprinting and submission of the arrest and subsequent case information to the ACCH repository.
+In CY 2010, one arrest charge was submitted using the A.R.S. §13-2907.03 criminal code and no subsequent disposition information was available in the January 2014 extract.
+Over the remaining ten-year period, no arrest charges were entered into the ACCH using the A.R.S. §13-2907.03 code.

-Data Quality Concerns
+Data Quality

-Finally, previous research8 has revealed that there is a relatively large amount of missing case disposition information in the ACCH and the data on sexual assault is not immune from the problem of missing disposition information.
-During CY 2011, 40.3 percent of sexual assault-related charges were missing disposition information in the ACCH.
+Finally, the report reveals that there is a relatively large amount of missing case disposition information in the ACCH and the disposition information for sexual assault-related charges is not immune to the problem of missing disposition information.
+From CY 2003 to CY 2012, 21.3 percent of sexual assault-related arrest charges were missing disposition information in the ACCH, just below the 23.5 percent mark set for all other arrest charges available in the ACCH over the same period.
 Identifying and capturing the missing disposition information would not only improve the quality of ACCH data but also our understanding of sexual assault case processing within Arizona's criminal justice system.

-7 Arizona domestic violence criteria, as outlined in A.R.S. §13-3601.A.
+&lt;sup>6 Arizona domestic violence criteria, as outlined in A.R.S. §13-3601.A.